Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Introduction

-\textbf{Min-max regret robust optimization with interval uncertainty.} In \cref{sec:regret}, we are concerned with the \emph{min-max regret} robust optimization problem (with interval uncertainty).
+\textbf{Min-max regret robust optimization with interval uncertainty.} In \cref{sec:regret}, we are concerned with the \emph{min-max regret} robust optimization problem with interval uncertainty.
 Faced with an uncertain cost function, the goal is to minimize the maximum deviation between incurred cost and optimal cost.
-The uncertain cost is modelled by assuming that each cost coefficient stems from a pre-specified interval (so-called interval uncertainty).
-This choice of uncertainty is standard for this type of problems.
-In \cref{sec:regret}, for every LOP $\Pi = (X, \U, \F, d, t)$ as explained above, we formally define its min-max regret variant, \textsc{Interval Min-Max Regret}-$\Pi$ in \cref{def:interval-regret}.
-Our main result in this section is that for every problem $\Pi \in \text{SSP-NPc}$ (hence in particular for every problem from \cref{sec:ssp-reductions}), the corresponding min-max regret robust optimization problem with interval uncertainty is $\Sigma^p_2$-complete.
-We furthermore introduce a slight variant of this problem, which we call \textsc{Restricted Interval regret}-$\Pi$.
-In this variant, the regret is calculated relative to all elements in $\sol(x)$, instead of relative to all feasible sets $\F(x)$.
-In the same manner, if $\Pi \in \text{SSP-NPc}$, then \textsc{Restricted Interval regret}-$\Pi$ is $\Sigma^p_2$-complete.
-Both variants have appeared in the literature before \cite{DBLP:journals/disopt/DeinekoW10,DBLP:journals/coap/CocoSN22}.
+The uncertain cost is modelled by assuming that each cost coefficient stems from a pre-specified interval.
+Our main result in this section is that for every problem $\Pi \in \text{SSP-NPc}$, the corresponding min-max regret robust optimization problem with interval uncertainty is $\Sigma^p_2$-complete.

 \textbf{Two-stage adjustable robust optimization}.
-In \cref{sec:two-stage}, we are concerned with \emph{two-stage adjustable robust optimization} (with discrete budgeted uncertainty).
-This is a multi-stage approach used in robust optimization, which can be used to model two-stage processes.
+In \cref{sec:two-stage}, we are concerned with \emph{two-stage adjustable robust optimization} with discrete budgeted uncertainty (also called discrete $\Gamma$-uncertainty).
 Roughly speaking, the class of two-stage problems models problems that are divisible into two stages: The decision on the first stage has to be made without full information on the real instance (here-and-now), and the decision in the second stage is made after the uncertainty is revealed (wait-and-see).
-We consider such problems in combination with so-called discrete budgeted uncertainty (also called discrete $\Gamma$-uncertainty), which is one of the standard choices for these kind of problems.
 Two-stage adjustable problems can be formulated via min-max-min expressions.
 Therefore, the natural class for them is the class $\Sigma^p_3$.
-Consequently, in \cref{sec:two-stage}, we demonstrate how our main idea can also be used to show completeness for the third (and potentially higher) stages of the polynomial hierarchy.
+Consequently, in \cref{sec:two-stage}, we demonstrate how our main idea can also be used to show completeness for the third stage (and potentially higher stages) of the polynomial hierarchy.
+Our main result in this section is that for every problem $\Pi \in \text{SSP-NPc}$, the corresponding two-stage adjustable problem with discrete budgeted uncertainty is $\Sigma^p_3$-complete.